etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ### Using string arrays

 Also you can use the DbSource to read your data directly into an array.
 This could be a string array.
-The order of the columns of your table or you sql code is then equals the order in your array.
+The order of the columns of your table or your SQL code then matches the order in your array.
 Also, you don't need any other object definition then.

 ```C#
 DbSource<string[]> source = new DbSource<string[]>(connMan, "SourceTable");